LiuliuLexie/head-md-seminar-algorithm/project.md

 - [There is No Algorithm for Truth - with Tom Scott](https://www.youtube.com/watch?v=leX541Dr2rU)

 new specific resources:
-- [Folk theories of algorithms: Understanding digital irritation](https://journals.sagepub.com/doi/pdf/10.1177/0163443720972314) by Brita Ytre-Arne and Hallvard Moe, University of Bergen, NorwayDOI: 10.1177/0163443720972314
+- **[Folk theories of algorithms: Understanding digital irritation](https://journals.sagepub.com/doi/pdf/10.1177/0163443720972314) by Brita Ytre-Arne and Hallvard Moe, University of Bergen, NorwayDOI: 10.1177/0163443720972314**
     - This article analyzes how users perceive algorithms through the lens of "folk theories" based on a Norwegian survey.
 It identifies five folk theories about algorithms being confining, practical, reductive, intangible, and exploitative.
 A key point is that digital irritation, rather than resignation, often arises from algorithmic interactions, which could inspire future resistance against datafication
 - [Optimized Cost per Click in Taobao Display Advertising](https://arxiv.org/pdf/1703.02091) by Han Zhu, Junqi Jin, Chang Tan, Fei Pan, Yifan Zeng, Han Li, Kun Gai
-- [Forced Exposure and Psychological Reactance: Antecedents and Consequences of the Perceived Intrusiveness of Pop-Up Ads](https://interruptions.net/literature/Edwards-JOA02.pdf) by Steven M. Edwards, Hairong Li, and Joo-Hyun Lee
+- **[Forced Exposure and Psychological Reactance: Antecedents and Consequences of the Perceived Intrusiveness of Pop-Up Ads](https://interruptions.net/literature/Edwards-JOA02.pdf) by Steven M. Edwards, Hairong Li, and Joo-Hyun Lee**
     - This research explores how users respond negatively to intrusive pop-up ads.
 It links forced ad exposure to psychological **reactance(抗拒)**, highlighting that intrusive ads may lead to feelings of manipulation and a reduction in ad effectiveness.
 The study emphasizes the emotional impact of ads on user behavior
 - Karizat, Nadia et al. [“Algorithmic Folk Theories and Identity: How TikTok Users Co-Produce Knowledge of Identity and Engage in Algorithmic Resistance.”](https://www.semanticscholar.org/paper/Algorithmic-Folk-Theories-and-Identity%3A-How-TikTok-Karizat-Delmonaco/6f00a94d07ad0b790df6d9d9f061efcfbf4c45da) Proceedings of the ACM on Human-Computer Interaction 5 (2021): 1 - 44.
 - Eslami, Motahhare et al. [“Communicating Algorithmic Process in Online Behavioral Advertising.”](https://www.semanticscholar.org/paper/Communicating-Algorithmic-Process-in-Online-Eslami-Kumaran/5fe18d35bad4238b80a99ec8c4b98aca99a7e389) Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (2018): n. pag.
 - [Billion-scale Commodity Embedding for E-commerce Recommendation in Alibaba](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://arxiv.org/pdf/1803.02349)
 - [Deep Interest Evolution Network for Click-Through Rate Prediction](https://www.semanticscholar.org/paper/Deep-Interest-Evolution-Network-for-Click-Through-Zhou-Mou/70d5ceb59118334e1a6eed33a149234413147b92) by Guorui Zhou,* Na Mou,† Ying Fan, Qi Pi, Weijie Bian, Chang Zhou, Xiaoqiang Zhu, Kun Gai
-- McCoy, Scott et al. [“A Study of the Effects of Online Advertising: A Focus on Pop-Up and In-Line Ads.”](https://www.semanticscholar.org/paper/A-Study-of-the-Effects-of-Online-Advertising%3A-A-on-McCoy-Everard/ad13d3feec97c378a8c075096d318b028e1a7f9e) (2004).
+- **McCoy, Scott et al. [“A Study of the Effects of Online Advertising: A Focus on Pop-Up and In-Line Ads.”](https://www.semanticscholar.org/paper/A-Study-of-the-Effects-of-Online-Advertising%3A-A-on-McCoy-Everard/ad13d3feec97c378a8c075096d318b028e1a7f9e) (2004).**
+    1. Perceived Intrusiveness and Task Disruption:
+   - Pop-up ads are found to be significantly more intrusive than in-line ads.
+This intrusiveness leads to negative attitudes toward both the ads and the advertiser.
+The study suggests that this disruptiveness stems from the forced attention and interruption of user tasks.
+   - In contrast, in-line ads, which are embedded within the content, tend to be less disruptive and more favorably received.
+    2. Cognitive Load and User Experience:
+   - Pop-up ads impose a higher cognitive load on users, negatively affecting their ability to complete tasks efficiently.
+The study explores the psychological consequences of this, including frustration and diminished user satisfaction.
+    3. Implications for Advertisers:
+   - The findings highlight the trade-off advertisers face between grabbing attention (with intrusive pop-ups) and maintaining a positive user experience.
+Intrusive ads may achieve short-term visibility but can harm long-term brand perception and user trust.
+    4. Behavioral Responses to Ads:
+   - Users often react to pop-ups with immediate avoidance behaviors, such as closing or blocking the ads, reflecting their active aversion to such formats.
+This contrasts with more passive engagement seen with in-line ads.
+    5. Design Recommendations:
+   - The study advocates for ad designs that balance visibility with minimal user disruption.

 ## Planning the Research
 1. Question: define your research perimeter + questions YOU are interested in.